 Choosing the right test prep company is a major decision.
-After all, you need to pass your tests with the highest possible grade to get to the top school or obtain a career-enhancing certificate.
+After all, you need to pass your tests with the highest possible grade to get to the top school or get a career-enhancing certificate.

 In this article I’ll compare Barron’s to Princeton Review, so you’ll have a better idea of what they offer and which one is best for your needs.